Fotografer tager billeder af det danske herrelandshold i fodbold i den gamle idrætspark

 Sre ć ko Katanec was 20 years old when he ran into Stade Gerland for the match against Denmark.
 He probably does not remember that night in Lyon fondly.
 He had been part of a team in disarray and conceded Yugoslavia's biggest defeat in 33 years.
 He was shown a yellow card after a rough tackle on Berggreen in the first half, and had to be replaced early in the second.

 14 years later, a Slovenian national team ran on the pitch at an EC for the first time.
-On the bench at the European Championship 2000 in Holland/Belgium sat Katenec, who, after club triumphs in Germany and Italy, had put his boots on the shelf, but not football.
+On the bench at the European Championship 2000 in Holland/Belgium sat Katenec, who, after club triumphs in Germany and Italy, had put his boots on the shelf, but not soccer.
 He was now Slovenian national coach.

 The irony of fate made it so that Slovenia ended up in the same initial group as a new Yugoslavia.
 A Yugoslavia which at that time was really only Serbia and Montenegro.
 Back then, the match ended 3-3.